acheul/chosunpop-look/README.md

 * **Data: *HoJeokDaeJang* of Taeku and Tansung**

-  *Accumulative count of remaining records*
+  *Accumulative counts of remaining records*

   ||*Taeku*|*Tansung*|
   |--|--|--|